xSmoked/OOP-2023-Starter/README.md

 - Clone your fork
 - Setup upstream and origin remotes
 - Make a class called Follow that has fields for the word (a String) and the count (an int).
 Make accessor methods and constructors and a toString()
 - Make a class called Word that has fields for the word (a String) and an ArrayList of type Follow as fields.
-Make accessor methods, a constructor and a toStringMethod that will iterate through the follows ArrayList.
+Make accessor methods, a constructor and a toString Method that will iterate through the follows ArrayList.
+(See the printout of the model above).
 - Write a method on DANI.java called loadFile.
 Its purpose is to load the document into the model.
 You can use the following functions in your solution: